Max Marzorati

+Early life

+Not much is noted about Marzorati’s early life but he is known to have attended the John Lyon School.

 Career

 Renault UK Clio Cup

 Marzorati started his car racing career in the 2017 edition of the Renault UK Clio Cup.
-Driving for Team Pyro, the Brit achieved three victories, winning his first ever car race and with 153 points he finished 3rd in the junior class.
+Driving for Team Pyro, the Brit achieved three victories, winning his first ever car race and with 153 points he finished third in the junior class.

 Lower formulae

 In 2018, Marzorati made a switch to the single-seater scene, competing in various Formula Ford events, such as the Formula Ford Festival.
 He spent two years in the category, but would do selected rounds and events.
 In his first year he won the last chance race that got him into the festival final.
 In his second year he had two podiums at the champion of Brands after leading the majority of both races.
 He then qualified on the front row at the festival in 2019 when contact with another driver dropped him back, he recovered to finish 11th in the final.